Bursaries, internships and learnerships

 - The Artisans Skills Development Agency (ASDA) is based in Ekhuruleni and aims to provide trainees with sufficient skills, knowledge and attitudes to carry out their work effectively and efficiently in a competitive and technologically advanced industry.

-- The 21 Services Sector Education and Training Authorities (SETAs) offer various Vocational Education and Training (VET) programmes within the various sectors.
+- The 21 Services Sector Education and Training Authorities (SETAs) offer various apprenticeships within the various sectors.

 Want to lend a helping hand?
 Find out about charitable organisations in the Western Cape and how to volunteer your time.

 - Volunteer Wildfire Services recruits new volunteers every year.